airacommunity/AIRA-User-Guide/N. Administration.md

     - Define permissions accessible to the role.
     - After configuring permissions, users can save the new role by clicking "Submit."

+- **Status Button:**
+  - With the status button, we can filter the table into active and inactive entries.

 #### 2. User
 The "User Section" provides a comprehensive view of all users utilizing aira within the organization.